 The crusade against me that defined the 6 years that ended with my expulsion from Brossart in 1990 clearly could not have been of my creation or of my imagination (as those who witnessed it know).
 If it was, why did it not plague a majority of schools I attended, and why did it create a threat only when school foes were present?
 Sounds to me like the problem is on their end, not mine.

-But that doesn't matter to the assholes.
+But the facts don't matter to the assholes.
 Me being a rebellious teenager and not a conforming robot continued to incur the thunderous wrath of the American Taliban - this time in what can only be described as a concentration camp in Covington, KY.
 For several months I was a teenage political prisoner.
 I was utterly shocked that this was going on in America - yes, America.
-This so-called "hospital", which flourished in its most notorious form for about 15 years, poisoned me with dangerous drugs, and I was physically assaulted there on a repeated basis.
+This so-called "hospital" poisoned me with dangerous drugs, and I was physically assaulted there on a repeated basis.

 Oh well.
 This illustrated that the Establishment viewed normal teenage hijinks as a symptom of a disease that had to be cured with ruinous measures.
 It illustrated it so well, in fact, that the so-called "mental illness" of teenage rebellion became a source of extreme pride rather than a stigma.